Stjepan Bobek

-Stjepan Bobek ([stjêpaːn bǒbek]; 3 December 1923 – 22 August 2010) was a Croatian and Yugoslav professional football striker and later football manager.
+Stjepan Bobek ([stjêpaːn bǒbek]; 3 December 1923 – 22 August 2010) was a Yugoslav and Croatian professional football striker and later football manager.

 Usually a forward or attacking midfielder, Bobek was renowned for his technique, vision and goalscoring ability and is commonly regarded as one of Yugoslavia's greatest players.
-He is remembered for his time at the Serbian side Partizan, where he moved to following the end of World War II.
+He is remembered for his time at Belgrade's Partizan, where he moved to following the end of World War II.
 He played for Partizan between 1945 and 1959 helping them win two Yugoslav First League titles and four Yugoslav Cups, and was named the club's greatest player in history in 1995.
 Internationally, he is the second all-time top scorer for the Yugoslavia national team, scoring 38 goals in 63 appearances between 1946 and 1956, and was member of Yugoslav squads which won two Olympic silver medals (in 1948 and 1952) and played in two FIFA World Cups (in 1950 and 1954).

 After retiring from active football in 1959, he was a successful manager, winning Yugoslav and Greek national titles with Partizan and Panathinaikos.

 Club career

 Bobek was born in Zagreb and started playing at the age of 13 for Viktorija, a lower league club, using his brother's registration papers.
 When he was 20 he became the center-forward of Građanski Zagreb.

-He also played for Croatia U21 between 1943 and 1945.

 He was the top scorer of the Yugoslav First League twice, in 1945 (25 goals) and 1954 (21 goals).